ericabeast/CacheSimulator/README.md

 # CacheSimulator

-This cache simulator mimics the behavior of a hardware cache subsystem.
+This cache simulator is a software that mimics the behavior of a hardware cache subsystem.
 A cache is used to reduce the average cost of accessing main mamory from the processor.

 ## Inputs
 There are 4 inputs